 Take a Yoga Class at this Female-Owned Studio

-Salt and Sundry is a one-stop-shop for beautiful gifts, tableware, and home furnishings.
+Salt and Sundry is a one-stop shop for beautiful gifts, tableware, and home furnishings.
 Opened in 2012 by Amanda Mc Clements, this lifestyle and home boutique sells many female-owned brands, such as Happy Habitat, Bryar Wolf, and more.
+For a truly special experience, head over to Union Market, where you’ll find a Salt and Sundry pop-up store tucked between the many food stalls and wine bars.

 Whether you’re doing it for Instagram or to satisfy your sweet tooth, visiting Georgetown Cupcakes is always a good idea.
-Owned by sisters, Katherine Kallinis Berman and Sophie Kallinis LaMontagne, the bakery opened in 2008 to rave reviews.
-Since its opening, Georgetown Cupcakes has expanded to other cities including New York and Boston.
-Arguably considered the pioneer of the cupcake trend, you’ll want to try their signature red velvet.
+Owned by sisters Katherine Kallinis Berman and Sophie Kallinis LaMontagne, the bakery opened in 2008 to rave reviews.
+Since its opening, Georgetown Cupcakes has expanded to other cities, including New York and Boston.
+Arguably considered the pioneer of “the cupcake trend,” you’ll want to try their signature red velvet cupcake.

 Try the Crack Pie at the One and Only Milk Bar

 Founded in New York back in 2008, Milk Bar is a popular woman-owned bakery chain that is best known for its crack pie and cereal milk soft serve.
-Owner Christina Tosi, began Milk Bar with help from Tosi’s then-employer, David Chang of Momofuku.
-Today, Milk Bar is a must-visit bakery with locations in D.C. and other cities, where you’ll find creative baked goods
+Owner Christina Tosi began Milk Bar with help from Tosi’s then-employer, David Chang of Momofuku.
+Today, Milk Bar is a must-visit bakery with a flagship location in D.C.’s Logan Circle neighborhood.

 Grab a Drink at this Women-Owned Distillery